MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-sync-best-practices-changing-default-configuration.md

 # Microsoft Entra Connect Sync: Best practices for changing the default configuration
 The purpose of this topic is to describe supported and unsupported changes to Microsoft Entra Connect Sync.

 The configuration Microsoft Entra Connect creates works “as is” for most environments that synchronize on-premises Active Directory with Microsoft Entra ID.
-However, in some cases, it is necessary to apply some changes to a configuration to satisfy a particular need or requirement.
+However, in some cases, it's necessary to apply some changes to a configuration to satisfy a particular need or requirement.

 ## Changes to the service account
 Microsoft Entra Connect Sync is running under a service account created by the installation wizard.
 This service account holds the encryption keys to the database used by sync.
-It is created with a 127 characters long password and the password is set to not expire.
+It's created with a 127 characters long password and the password is set to not expire.

 > [!WARNING]
 > If you change or reset the ADSync service account password, the Synchronization Service won't start correctly until you've abandoned the encryption key and reinitialized the ADSync service account password.